The history of knitting is fascinating!

 Early Origins of Knitting

-The exact origins are a bit hard to place.
-It happened in different areas of the world at different times.
-No one knows exactly who invented knitting.
+The origins are hard to place.
+It happened across the world at different times.

-Origins of knitting in Arabic areas can be traced back to fishermen, who would use the technique to create nets.
+Origins of knitting in Arabic areas are traced back to anglers, who used the technique to create nets.

 This video by We Are Knitters gives an informative introduction to Knitting’s past.